Ọba

 Ọbà (known as Obá in Latin America) is the orisha of the River Oba, the source of which lies near Igbon, where her worship originates.
 During the wars of the 19th century, her centers of worship moved to the more secure town Ogbomosho.
 She is traditionally identified as the senior wife of Shango (the third king of the Oyo Empire and an orisha).
 Oba metaphorically "gave her ear" to Shango by listening and being attentive to her husband.
 She represents stability and sacred bonds.
 She is syncretized with Saint Catherine of Siena.

 Worship in Ogbomosho

-At her center of worship in Ogbomoso, Oba is described as the partner of Ajagun and is praised as "Oba, who owns parrot tail feathers and fights on the left".
+At her center of worship in Ogbomoso, Oba is described as the partner of Ajagun (Shango) and is praised as "Oba, who owns parrot tail feathers and fights on the left".